Misterblue/opensim-docker/README.md

 [OSCC19 Dockerizing OpenSimulator](https://www.youtube.com/watch?v=-EnTepHqLA4) .

 This is organized into building *images* and having *config*s for those images.

-The model is for one to build a Docker image with one of the [OpenSimulator] images in it and, at runtime, choose one of the embedded configurations to run it with.
+The model is for one to build a Docker image with one of the [OpenSimulator] images in it and, at runtime, choose one of the configurations to run it with.
 The [OpenSimulator] "image" is a built version of the source code and the "config" is the collection of INI files that are used to run it.

+The images have no configuration in them.
+In the image, most of the .ini files have been nulled out.
+Configuration is completely specified by mounting a configuration directory when the [Docker] image is run.

-Two images are currently present: `image-opensim` which is a built of the straight [OpenSimulator] 'master' branch, and `image-opensim-herbal3d` which is [OpenSimulator] built with the [Herbal3d] addon modules.
+Three images are currently present:
+`image-ncg` which is a built of the [NCG] 'develop' branch, `image-opensim` which is a built of the straight [OpenSimulator] 'master' branch, and `image-opensim-herbal3d` which is [OpenSimulator] built with the [Herbal3d] addon modules.
 (Since I'm the Herbal3d main developer, this is how I test it.)